-The Engineer will collect three samples for each 10,000 tons lot of material produced to determine shale content, plasticity index, and the number of fractured faces.
+The Engineer will collect three samples for each 10,000 tons of material placed to determine shale content, plasticity index, and the number of fractured faces.
 The Engineer will include fraction lots of less than 2,500 tons in the previous lot.